gigalixir/gigalixir-cli/docs/source/main.rst

 Take a look at our `benchmark data <https://docs.google.com/spreadsheets/d/1KWES-cSH_qXZQN9y3yu6HDSTdweIbZQuL12qLvkJnBo/edit?usp=sharing>`_.

+.. _`money back guarantee`:

 Money-back Guarantee
 ====================

-If you are unhappy for any reason within the first 31 days, contact us to get a refund up to $75.
+If you are unhappy for any reason within the first 31 days, :ref:`contact us<help>` to get a refund up to $75.
 Enough to run a 3 node cluster for 31 days.

 .. _`getting-started-guide`: